eed3si9n/herding-cats/docs/02/b.md

 scala> h(3)
 ```

 This is interesting.
 Basically `map` gives us a way to compose functions, except the order is in reverse from `f compose g`.
 Another way of looking at `Function1` is that it's an infinite map from the domain to the range.
-Now let's skip the input and output stuff and go to [Functors, Applicative Functors and Monoids](http://learnyouahaskell.com/functors-applicative-functors-and-monoids).
+Now let's skip the input and output stuff and go to [Functors, Applicative Functors and Monoids][fafm].

 > How are functions functors?
 > ...